= Award winner, nominee, or pick

 Title: Science: A Children's Encyclopedia

-Engaging 304-page general science book, now in its third major edition.
+Engaging, best-selling 304-page general science book, now in its third major edition.

 Publisher: Dorling Kindersley/Penguin